lidofinance/docs/docs/contracts/oracle-report-sanity-checker.md

 - **`_extraDataListItemsCount`** — number of validator exit requests supplied per oracle report

-Validates that number of extra data items in the report does not exceed the limit set by `LimitsList.maxAccountingExtraDataListItemsCount`.
+### checkWithdrawalQueueOracleReport()

+Validates that withdrawal request with the passed `_lastFinalizableRequestId` was created more than `LimitsList.requestTimestampMargin` seconds ago.

 :::note
-Reverts with `MaxAccountingExtraDataItemsCountExceeded(uint256 maxItemsCount, uint256 receivedItemsCount)` error when check is failed.
+Reverts with `IncorrectRequestFinalization(uint256 requestCreationBlock)` error when check is failed.
 :::

-### checkWithdrawalQueueOracleReport()

 ```solidity
 function checkWithdrawalQueueOracleReport(